MarksmanDynamics/Hooker/README.md

 * Add ways for Hooker to retrieve information from Discord webhooks

 ## Disclaimers

+> [!NOTE]
+> Please note that this is currently an early version of Hooker so there will be bugs.

 Slight visual artifacts may appear, altering the UI.
 These usually should not interact with the code at all, so if you see something off you should be able to continue using Hooker just fine.